Switchful Logo

 4.5

-AT&T offers one of the best values in internet service—fast fiber internet speeds at reasonable prices, plus some of the best support in the business and rock-solid reliability.
-With no contracts, no data caps, and no monthly equipment fee, AT&T is one of the best home internet providers we tested.
+We're big fans of AT&T fiber internet for its fast speeds, reasonable prices, and great customer service.
+AT&T offers fantastic value: fast fiber internet speeds at reasonable prices, plus some of the best customer support in the business and rock-solid reliability.
+With no contracts, no data caps, and no monthly equipment fee, AT&T is one of the best home internet providers.

 What we like